 |Gold Cold Foil Accents|

 In addition, cold foiled labels are the perfect choice to apply to jars, clear containers, or sacks of prepared gourmet treats with higher price points–a cold foiled label is a great way to convey the luxury of these food items.
-Good examples might be products sold at open-air farmers markets or holiday markets are often individually wrapped or packaged – cookies, brownies, and other sweets or dessert items, as well as homemade or hand-crafted dips, spreads and condiments.
-The flash of a cold-foiled label helps to promote the visibility of these food stuffs.
+Good examples might be products sold at open-air farmers' markets or holiday markets that are often individually wrapped or packaged – cookies, brownies, and other sweets or dessert items, as well as homemade or hand-crafted dips, spreads, and condiments.
+The flash of a cold-foiled label helps to promote the visibility of these foodstuffs.

 Wine and Spirit Bottle Labeling:

 Cold foiling for wine and spirit bottle labels can be a cost-effective alternative that provides a lot of the visual panache of hot stamping.
 While hot foil is the choice of labeling onto estate paper or other rough-textured surfaces, or for any label that requires a slightly elevated surface and/or embossing, on a bottle label with a smooth surface, cold foil can be just the right affordable approach to lend a scintillating appearance and a suggestion of quality.